How Anti Roll Bar Works

 Q: What is the difference between an anti roll bar and a sway bar?

 A: The terms "anti roll bar" and "sway bar" are often used interchangeably.
-Both refer to the same component, which is designed to reduce body roll during cornering.
-However, "anti roll bar" is generally considered the more technically accurate term.
+This leads to both refer to the same component, which is designed to reduce body roll during cornering.
+Still, "anti roll bar" is generally considered the more technically accurate term.

 Q: Can I drive without an anti roll bar?